 When you select a chart, two new Chart Tools tabs appear on the Ribbon: Design and Format.
-In this part of the chapter, you will spend some time working with the Design tab, which contains some appealing features for modifying your chart.

-Switch Row/Column Data

-Switching the row and column data in a column chart provides an interesting change of perspective on analyzing your data.
+In this lesson, you will spend some time working with the Design tab.
+It contains some appealing features for modifying your chart.
+Switch Row/Column Data Switching the row and column data in a column chart provides an interesting change of perspective in analyzing your data.
 This illustration displays the quarters as the legend and the inventory categories as the labels for the columns in the chart.

-Switching the row and column data provides the following new perspective.
+Switching the row and column data provides this new perspective.
 Notice that the quarters now appear as column labels and the categories make up the legend.

-Chart Layouts

-The Chart Layouts group on the Design tab provides various methods for labeling pieces of a chart, including numeric values and percentages of the whole.
+Chart Layouts The Chart Layouts group on the Design tab provides various methods for labeling pieces of a chart, including numeric values and percentages of the whole.

-In this example, the chosen layout displays the slices of the pie as percentages of the whole.
-Excel has added a Chart Title object that you can modify with your own words.
+In the following example, the chosen layout displays the slices of the pie as percentages of the whole.
+Excel added a Chart Title object, which you can modify with your own words.

-Chart Styles

-The Chart Styles gallery offers attractive design and color combinations you can apply to your charts.
+Chart Styles The Chart Styles gallery offers exciting design and color combinations you can apply to your charts.